danielshervheim/unity-stylized-sky/README.md

 ![all](https://imgur.com/XEnwY1X.png)

+See them all in more detail [here](https://imgur.com/a/aB5B7Zz).

+## To Install

+Download the [.unitypackage](https://drive.google.com/open?id=1Qc0tf0EiDyUaPCWwh9_ZGF7NBFhNGfrr), or clone this repository.

-## How to Use
+## To Use

-- Open the light settings window (Window > Rendering > Lighting Settings).
+- Open the light settings window (`Window > Rendering > Lighting Settings`).
-- Drag any of the stylized sky materials into the "Skybox Material" slot under the "Environment" dropdown.
+- Drag any of the stylized sky materials from `Stylized Sky/Materials` into the "Skybox Material" slot under the "Environment" dropdown.

 ## Options